Overcoming Narcissistic Abuse, By Elizabeth Shaw – Life Coach.

 Whenever you find yourself, missing them, read these facts.

-It’s extremely difficult to recover from narcissistic abuse, it’s time to stop focusing on the good parts, and remember who they truly are.
+It’s challenging to recover from narcissistic abuse, and it’s time to stop focusing on the good parts and remember who they indeed are.
 You need to repeatedly tell yourself the harsh reality and truth, of what actually happened to you in the relationship.

 Now is the time to leave the toxic relationship in the past and start working on you.